mapbox/mapbox-gl-native/platform/ios/DEVELOPING.md

 [sudo] gem install jazzy
 ```

-Build and package the SDK by using one of the following commands:
+Build and package the SDK by using the `make iframework` command.

-* `make ipackage` builds both dynamic and static frameworks in the Debug configuration for devices and the iOS Simulator.
-* `make iframework` builds a dynamic framework in the Debug configuration for devices and the iOS Simulator.
-The CocoaPods pod downloads the output of this target.
-* `make ipackage-sim` builds a dynamic framework in the Debug configuration for the iOS simulator.
-This is the fastest target.
-* `make ipackage-strip` builds both dynamic and static frameworks in the Debug configuration, stripped of debug symbols, for devices and the iOS Simulator.

 You can customize the build output by passing the following arguments into the `make` invocation:

 * `BUILDTYPE=Release` will optimize for distribution.
 Defaults to `Debug`.
 * `BUILD_DEVICE=false` builds only for the iOS Simulator.